juzraai/cordis-projects-crawler/DEVELOPER_GUIDE.md

 ## Modules

-The crawler consists of many kinds of modules which are used for different tasks and in some cases they may call each other too.
-The module types are defined by interfaces.
+The crawler consists of many kinds of modules which are used for different tasks.
+They are defined by interfaces.
+In some cases a module may call another modules too.

-### ICordisCrawlerModule
+### Main modules

-This is the root of all ev... ehm... modules :), **all modules implement this interface.** It only defines the following method:
+`ICordisCrawlerModule` is the root of all ev... ehm... modules :), **all modules implement this interface.** It only defines a method which receives the configuraiton and the modules.
+This method is **called automatically for every module** at the beginning of the crawl, and the actual configuration and module list is passed to the module.
+For Kotlin developers, overriding this method is optional, it has a default no-operation implementation.
+Java users must implement the method.

 ```kotlin
 fun initialize(